Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 ## Description

 This repo stores the necessary scripts and files to calculate basin characteristics for the layers created in the `\basinCharacteristics` parent directory.
 Both ArcPy and R scripts are used in series to generate the final output statistics.
 The repo is set up to handle different versions of basin characteristics such as catchments or riparian buffers separately.
 Each version will have a series of scripts that must be run in the specified order.
 Scripts are named by letters indicating the series, a number indicating the order in the series, and the title of the script preceded by an underscore.
-For exmple, `HRD1_zonalStatisticsProcessing.py` is the first script in the High Resolution Delineation (HRD) series and it's main prupose is to run the "Zonal Statistics" tool in ArcPython.
+For exmple, `HRD1_zonalStatisticsProcessing.py` is the first script in the High Resolution Delineation (HRD) series and its main prupose is to process the raw layers and run them through the "Zonal Statistics" tool in ArcPython.
 Each series is described below in depth in the "Current Versions" section.
 Each time a new version is added, this README file should be updated.

 Prior to running any scripts, two folders for spatial data must be created:
-  1. `zonalStatistics\gisFiles\rasters` holds the the rasters to calculate stats for
+  1. `basinCharacteristics\zonalStatistics\gisFiles\rasters` holds the the rasters to calculate stats for
-  2. `zonalStatistics\gisFiles\vectors` holds the polygon shapefiles to calculate stats over The rasters should be copied form the `\outputFolder` directories from other repos in the `\basinCharacteristics` parent directory.
-If this is the case, no pre-processing is necessary for these files.
-Each version will point to these files which must reside in these folders for the scripts to work properly.
+  2. `basinCharacteristics\zonalStatistics\gisFiles\vectors` holds the polygon shapefiles to calculate stats over

+Each version will point to these directories for spatial data.
+The rasters should be copied from the `\outputFolder` directories from other repos in the `\basinCharacteristics` parent directory.
+If this is the case, no pre-processing is necessary for the spatial files.
 All other folders are created within the scripts.

 ## Current Versions: